Vauff/Maunz-Discord/README.md

 *isitdown \<hostname> - Tells you if the given website is down or not.

-*map - Tells you which map GFL ZE is playing outside of the normal #map-tracking channel.
+*map - Tells you which map a server is playing outside of its standard map tracking channel.

-*notify \<list/wipe/mapname> - Lets you list, add or remove your ZE map notifications.
+*notify \<list/wipe/mapname> - Lets you list, add or remove your server map notifications.

 *ping - Makes Maunz respond to you with pong.
 Very useful for testing ping to the server!

-*players - Lists the current players online on the GFL ZE server (in a PM).
+*players - Lists the current players online on a server (in a PM).

 *reddit \<subreddit> - Links you to a subreddit that you provide.

 _*restart_ - Restarts Maunz.

+_*services_ - Opens an interface for enabling specific services on a guild.

 *source - Links you to the GitHub page of Maunz, you can submit issues/pull requests here.